Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Track turns it into a consumable.
 Measure life in sessions or events, not mileage.

-• Extreme example: around 2,000 km (1,243 mi) in extreme track use, such as Ferrari Challenge context.
+• Extreme example: around 2,000 km (1,243 mi) in extreme track use, such as a Ferrari Challenge context.

 Use-case rule

-If your goal is lowest consumable cost for heavy track use, premium iron can still be the rational choice.
-Carbon ceramic earns its keep most clearly in street and mixed use, where dust, corrosion, and rotating mass matter every day.
+If your goal is the lowest consumable cost for heavy track use, premium iron can still be the rational choice.
+Carbon ceramic earns its keep most clearly in street and mixed use, where dust, corrosion, and rotating mass matter every single day.

 See the full lifespan and inspection guide →